pivotal/blog/content/post/debugging-ruby-memory-issues-cloud-foundry-cloud-controller.md

 After tracing the leaked objects all the way to the top, we found the `EventMachine` thread that holds on to all requests.
 Short of intentionally writing a bunch of objects to `Thread.current`, the only explanation to this was that the requests were still in progress.
 With an understanding of the shape of the data, we were able to identify the problem endpoint.
 This endpoint needed to see whether or not a `User` belonged to a `Space` so it searched through an array of in-memory `User` objects in Ruby, rather than executing a simple SQL query.
 Worse yet, the array of `User` objects was reloaded and searched through for each of the API user's applications.
 This meant that an individual with access to many applications would trigger the same expensive operation for each application.

 We learned that the environment that was exhibiting this behavior was a "sandbox" environment that gave all developers access to all other applications.
-To compound the problem, the environment also had a API consumer that was polling and fetching the entire list of applications every 30 seconds.
+To compound the problem, the environment also had an API consumer that was polling and fetching the entire list of applications every 30 seconds.
 Once enough of these requests stacked up, the Cloud Controller was no longer able to serve requests and eventually hit its memory quota, triggering a restart.
-We replaced the offending line with a SQL query and everything recovered.
+We replaced the offending line with an SQL query and everything recovered.
 Like any good bug, the issue came down to fixing a [few lines of code](https://github.com/cloudfoundry/cloud_controller_ng/commit/d4d757d3ef205690839e6bc0960e9825199edcc7).

 ## Takeaways